ga4gh-metadata/SchemaBlocks/main/doc/callset.md

                                                          ],
                                               'description' : 'gain cnv status for the corresponding genome intervals '
+                                            },
+                               'binning' : {
+                                              'type' : 'number',
+                                              'description' : 'interval size in bases for the binning, when creating the cnv_maps', 'value' : 1000000,
+                                              'format' : 'int64'
                                             }
                              },
                   'description' : 'The cnv_maps object is a wrapper for genomic interval mapped status information.
 In Progenetix and arrayMap, this is used to indictate - for fixed 1MB genome intervals - the status (dup_map => "DUP" or "", del_map => "DEL" or ""), or the maximum / minimum positive / negative value encountered in the segment, as far as it has been called to contain DUP or DEL.